 Washington, DC 20590

-Speeding–traveling too fast for conditions or in excess of the posted speed limits–is a factor in almost one-third of all fatal crashes.
-In 2011, there were 32,367 fatalities on our Nation's roadways, of which 9,944 were speeding-related – down 5 percent from the previous year!
+Speeding–traveling too fast for conditions or exceeding the posted speed limits–is a factor in 26 percent of all fatalities.
+In 2018, there were 36,560 fatalities on our Nation's roadways, of which 9,378 were speeding-related – down 3.5 percent from the previous year!
 Speeding is a safety concern on all roads.
-Although much of the public concern about speeding has been focused on high-speed Interstates, nearly half of speeding-related fatalities occur on lower speed collector and local roads.
+Although much of the public concern about speeding has been focused on high-speed Interstates, over 35 percent of speeding-related fatalities occur on lower speed collector and local roads.

 Speeding is a complex issue involving engineering, driving behavior, education, and enforcement.
 That's why the U.S. DOT has set up a multimodal, multidisciplinary Speed Management Team to attack the problem.
 The DOT Team has a formal charter [HTML, PDF 78KB] and a work plan.
 FHWA is the lead agency accountable for the engineering actions.